benmac3/NodeRoster/README.md

 ./node_modules/.bin/sequelize db:seed --seed ./seeders/20161002045650-example.js

-Finally, to start node, execute:
+Finally, to start node with nodemon to pick up changes, execute:

-node src/server
+npm run nodemon

 Node should be up and listening on port 9001

+The structure of the application follows - http://www.codekitchen.ca/guide-to-structuring-and-building-a-restful-api-using-express-4/